 Is guano harmful?

 Yes.
 Yes.
 If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
-Removing them by yourself is not recommended as you may contract the disease.
+It is not advised to remove them yourself as you could contract the disease.

-Is it safe to remove bats myself?
+Is it safe for me to remove bats?

-It’s not worth the risk to try and remove them on your own as the health risks are too great.
+The health risks associated with trying to remove them yourself are too high.
 You must also remember that permits are required to handle these animals in any type of relocation.
 It is better to have a professional do the job than attempt it yourself.
 The time required is much less than the medical costs and other costs associated with bat-related diseases.

 Other Services in Greendale